Actively Recruiting

 - Unwilling to have small skin areas shaved if needed

-- Born at altitudes above 2100 m or living/traveling above 1200 m recently
+- Born at altitudes above 2,100 m

-- Prior diagnosis of High Altitude Pulmonary or Cerebral Edema
+- Prior diagnosis of high-altitude pulmonary or cerebral edema

-- Abnormal blood counts or presence of sickle cell trait
+- Abnormal blood counts or blood chemistry

 - History of pneumothorax or hypertension